delinzhao/delinzhao.github.io/_pages/about.md

 <br>
 * I started learning computer programming when I was a junior middle school student.
 I like programming!
 I am proficient with C++, Python and Pascal.
 I have used them to take many programming contests.
 I can also use Matlab, Java and R by doing some course works.
 <br>
-* My research interest is in Computer Vision (CV) and Natural Language Processing (NLP).
+* My research interest is in Natural Language Processing (NLP) and Computer Vision (CV).
 <br>
 * To learn more about me, you can have a view of my CV page [here](/cv), or download my resume here: [English version](/files/resume_en.pdf) or [Chinese version](/files/resume_cn.pdf).
 <br>